hvempati-dev/college-football-format-revamp/README.md

 This Python project simulates a custom college football season by ranking FBS teams based on win percentages, assigning seeds, organizing teams into conferences, and simulating games with probabilities based on seed differences.

+As an avid fan of both college football and international soccer, I wanted to explore how a "Champions League" or "World Cup" format would work for American college football in order to determine the champion on the field and not by subjective rankings.

+Future improvements will include scraping data for the past 3 seasons to determine win %, scraping historical data to adjust head-to-head matchup percentages, and UX for simulating full conference draws and seasons.

 ## Features

 - **Team Ranking**: Ranks the top 128 teams by win percentage over the past three seasons.